-Sadly our Namibian Adventure has come to an end.
+Sadly, our Namibian Adventure has come to an end.
 After breakfast we’ll depart to head back to Windshoek for your return home.
 Please try not to schedule your departing flight until 5pm at the earliest.
 We have a 5.5hour drive back to the airport.

-The Desert Grace Gondwana Collection is know for it's graceful spaces and gracious hospitality imbue this modern lodge with its elegance of yesteryear, spirited character and refreshingly stylish interior
+The Desert Grace Gondwana Collection is known for its graceful spaces and gracious hospitality imbue this modern lodge with its elegance of yesteryear, spirited character and refreshingly stylish interior